LoveDaisy/ice_halo_sim/cpp/README.md

 ./build.sh debug  # Debug version
 ~~~

-For other useful options, see the help message via `./build.sh help` or just `./build.sh`
+For other useful options, see the help message via `./build.sh -h` or just `./build.sh`.

 Then the release version executable binaries will be at `build/cmake_install`, and the debug version will be at
 `build/cmake_build`.

 Note, I introduce the [GoogleTest](https://github.com/google/googletest) framework to help do my unit tests.
 GoogleTest is a submodule of this project.
-Generally you should not
+Generally you do not need to
 care about these codes nor the test cases in `test` folder.
 If you are interested in my unit tests, please
-pass `test` option when run the build script.
-If `test` option is set, then the final executable will not be
+pass `-t` option when run the build script.
+If `-t` option is set, the test cases will be built and test on.
-installed when test cases failed.
+Anf if test fails, the final executable will not be
+installed to `build/cmake_install`.

 ## Getting started

 ### Simulation

 You can start simulatino by
-`./IceHaloSim <config-file>`.
+`./build/cmake_install/IceHaloSim <config-file>`.
 The file [`config-example.json`](./config-example.json)
 is an example configuration file.
 After the simulation is done you will get several `.bin` files
 in your data path set in configuration file.
 You can run the simulation multiple times to cumulate many data and then render them at last.